 - Help them get desk copies of textbooks and make sure they get the order to the bookstore as soon as possible.

-- Meet with the adjunct before classes to show them around the department
+- Meet with adjuncts before classes to show them around the department.

-- Offer to look at their syllabus and invite them to sit in on classes taught by other department faculty
+- Offer to look at their syllabi and invite them to sit in on classes taught by other department faculty.

 - Review their course evaluations at the end of the semester to determine whether or not they should be considered for rehire in a future semester.